Academic Affairs is hosting the Seventh Annual Author Celebration this year

 Provost and Vice President for Academic Affairs

-Nominations for Academic Affairs Awards 2016 are now CLOSED.
-Please visit the Academic Affairs Awards page for nomination information in preparation for next year.
-We are pleased to announce our 2016 Academic Affairs Awards winners.
+Nominations for the Academic Affairs Awards 2018-2019 are closed.
+Please visit the Academic Affairs Awards (above) page for information on past award recipients.

 Preliminary Curriculum Approval Forms (PCAFs) represent approved initial curriculum actions that are at the beginning of the curriculum approval process.
 This link will provide a current list of recently approved PCAFs for programs undergoing a curricular revision.

 The HERS Summer Institutes are an intensive, two-week residential program where participants gain knowledge, skills, and perspectives to advance as leaders in all institutional settings.
-Ferris' application deadline is now closed.
-New applications will be taken Fall 2016.
+Learn more about the HERS Leadership Institute here.
+Find this year's flyer here.

 The Education Advisory Board (EAB) provides best practice research and practical advice to leaders of academic affairs, business affairs, student affairs, advancement, continuing, online, and professional education, and community colleges across North America.